pseale/hot-takes-blog/content/posts/terraform-data-block-apocalypse.md

 ### Summary: Data Blocks for Dummies

-You (yes, **you**) are the dummy if you're using Terraform's `data` blocks.
+Data blocks for dummies may be explained as follows: **you** are the dummy if you're using Terraform's `data` blocks.
 Every resource that relies on a data block is in danger of being replaced, because data blocks are evaluated after apply.
 It's just a matter of time.

-Sounds apocalyptic, right?
-Yes, it is.
-And sure, my infrastructure is resilient!
-But let's not delete **the entire Kubernetes cluster**, okay?

 I know the summary above didn't make sense, so read on.